Real ghosts of haunted New Hampshire

 Nashua - Gilson Road Cemetery

 This is one “haunted” site that produces reliable needle-swings on the compass, day or night.
-We recommend visiting this lovely old cemetery during the daytime.
+I recommend visiting this lovely old cemetery during the daytime.

 If you’re sensitive to psychic energy, you’ll feel something approaching in the woods, starting shortly before noon each day.
 The Gilson Road area was reportedly the site of several vicious battles among Native American tribes from as far away as Maine and Connecticut.